szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1201:** Make Lilarcor +3 have a chance of causing confusion on hit

 It seems appropriate that the talking sword containing the blood-lusting, raving, screaming, lunatic can cause confusion on hit.
-Now it has a 25% chance that the victim is confused for 1 rounds if Save vs. Spell is failed.
+Now it has a 25% chance that the victim is confused for 1 round if Save vs. Spell is failed.

+**Component 1202:** Make Warblade +4 slightly more unique, and more potent when wielded by barbarians

+Since this was blessed by northern barbarian gods, the sword now causes 1d4 cold damage on contact.
+Additionally, barbarians wielding this sword will receive a 5% physical resistance and the sword's bonus damage is increased by 1 (1d12+5).
+Lastly, it will be renamed to "Barbarian Warblade +4", just because.

 **Component 1280:** Make Carsomyr affect any kind of evil and not just Chaotic Evil